What Can I Do with an Interdisciplinary Bachelors Degree?

 - Religious studies, technology and science

 As with most bachelor's programs, a sufficient number of credit hours in general education must be included, though the majority of studies come from areas of interest to the student.
-While many programs consist of prearranged course offerings, students are often free to select from an assortment of humanities, arts, sciences and technology courses to satisfy the requirements of the degree program.
+While many programs consist of prearranged course offerings, students are often free to select from an assortment of humanities, arts, science and technology courses to satisfy the requirements of the degree program.
 Many interdisciplinary programs limit the number of courses one can take in an academic area, ensuring that students receive sufficient exposure to two or more fields of study.